Portsmouth F.C. (basketball): 1986–87 season

 The carpet, original kits and caretaker coach had gone when action resumed, as had many of the team.
 Slaughter, Dassie, Wells, Bailey, Harris and Hayles departed, while Lloyd became player-coach.
 New faces were American Danny Williams, Mike Spaid from Hemel & Watford Royals, and Karl Tatham.
 Trevor Anderson was in the squad at the start but his number 4 vest was later filled by American Lawrence Held.

 The new team began with a 94–87 home win over Leicester on 20 September 1986, but they suffered a setback at home to Kingston a week later.
 Steve Nelson missed a free throw with the scores tied at 93 at the end of the game, and the visitors pulled away to win 106–97 in overtime despite a 32-point haul from Colin Irish.

-Eleven league wins in a row kept them well in contention for the title but the run ended with an 89–74 defeat in the return game at Leicester on 9 January 1987.
+Eleven consecutive league game wins kept them well in contention for the title but the run ended with an 89–74 defeat in the return game at Leicester on 9 January 1987.

 Six more wins followed before another decisive clash with Kingston at Tolworth on 11 February.
 Portsmouth needed to win by at least ten points to win the 'head to head' contest with Kingston and move to the top of the league.
 Colin Irish hit two three-pointers in the opening seconds and Portsmouth ran out 106–88 winners.

 The title was confirmed when Alan Cunningham made a lay-up with two seconds left to secure a 90–88 victory away to Hemel & Watford at the Dacorum Leisure Centre in Hemel Hempstead on 18 February.

 The trophy was presented after the final home game two nights later, an 85–90 defeat by Manchester United.
 All the seating tickets were sold in advance and the balcony began to fill up two hours before tip-off.

 Third place in the league in 1985–86 had given Portsmouth a place in the Korac Cup, and their first venture into European competition brought a 96–76 home win over Yugoslavian side Sibenka on 1 October 1986.
 The return a week later ended in an 89–62 defeat and a seven-point loss on aggregate.